-California’s California Consumer Privacy Act (CCPA) goes into effect on January 1st, 2020.
+The California Consumer Privacy Act (CCPA) went into effect on January 1, 2020.

 The CCPA is intended to enhance privacy rights and consumer protection for residents of California, USA.
 Similarly to the GDPR, the CCPA doesn’t apply only to companies doing business in California, but it affects all businesses managing and processing of personal information of California’s citizens.
-More info in the text of the Act, here.
+More information can be found in the text of the Act, here.

-Although CCPA draws enough similarity with the GDPR it is still a distinct regulation that requires further scrutiny by companies dealing with personal data of Californian citizens.
+Although, the CCPA draws enough similarity with the GDPR, it’s still a distinct regulation that requires further scrutiny by companies dealing with personal data of Californian citizens.

-This article aims to explain how we at Smartlook relate to the CCPA and personal data processing—so you (as our customer, user, client) can evaluate where do you stand when this regulation becomes effective.
-Please note that this article is for information purposes only - do not use it as a legal advice.
+This article aims to explain how we at Smartlook relate to the CCPA and personal data processing—so you (as our customer, user, client) can evaluate where you stand with regard to this legislation.
+Please note that this article is for information purposes only—don’t use it as a piece of legal advice.

-You should consult legal counsel to determine how CCPA applies to you and your business.
+You should consult legal counsel to determine how the CCPA applies to you and your business.

-What does CCPA means for Smartlook & You?
+What does the CCPA mean for Smartlook and you?

-Within the CCPA Smartlook is defined as a ‘service provider’, while you, our customers, are defined as the ‘business’.
-In the CCPA context we will process the personal information for business purposes for you.
+Within the CCPA, Smartlook is defined as a “service provider,” while you, our customers, are defined as the “business”.
+In the CCPA context, we’ll process all your users’ personal information, for business purposes for you.

-As we noted in our Data & Security policy keeping data secure is paramount to Smartlook.
-As such we have held ourselves at a standard which not only complies with legal requirements, but also take steps to ensure trust & safety of our customers’ data.
+As we noted in our Data security policy, keeping data secure is paramount to Smartlook.
+As such, we’ve held ourselves to a standard which not only complies with all legal requirements, but also takes steps to ensure trust and safety of our customers’ data.

-We always handle our customer’s data only in a scope permitted by the relevant regulation and by our customers.
-We will sell none of our customer’s data to third parties.
+We always handle our customers’ data only within the scope permitted by the relevant regulation and by our customers.
+We’ll not sell any of our customers’ data to third parties.

-Additionally, CCPA provides end user some rights that need to be respected.
+Additionally, the CCPA provides end users with some rights that need to be respected.
 And we can help you with this as well.

-The CCPA provides end users the rights to request from business (operating in California) a full disclosure of all collected information about them; and power to decide whether their data may be shared, stored, sold and ultimately removed.
+The CCPA provides end users the rights to request from businesses (operating in California) a full disclosure of all collected information about them; and the power to decide whether their data may can be shared, stored, sold, and ultimately, removed.

-In case your user wants a full of disclosure data stored in your Smartlook project you’d use our Filter features (to filter by IP or email or any other identifier) to discover what kind of information has been collected about the particular user.
-Do note, if we haven’t processed the queried identifiable information previously (including you verified consent & signed the DPA) - the use of filters will be redundant as the default user information will be anonymized by default.
+In case any of your users want a full of disclosure of personal data stored in your Smartlook project, you must use our filter feature (to filter by IP or email or any other identifier).
+This will help you discover what kind of information has been collected about a particular user.
+Please note, if we haven’t processed the queried identifiable information previously (including your verified consent and signed DPA), the use of filters will be redundant as any users’ information will be anonymized by default.

-If your users request data removal—we can, upon your request delete all the records related to that user from our databases and send you the verification upon completion.
-All you have to do is reach out to the team and submit a ticket.
+If your users request data removal—we can, upon your request, delete all the records related to that specific user from our databases and send you verification of that action, upon completion.
+All you’ve to do is reach out to the Smartlook team and submit a ticket.

 Need more information?